 Peter has a practice that encompasses all areas of commercial dispute resolution, with a particular focus on commercial litigation and arbitration, professional liability, insurance, and construction.
 Peter has appeared before the High Court, the Court of Appeal and the Supreme Court.
 He has also acted in arbitrations under a range of domestic and international institutions.

-Peter is ranked in Chambers and Partners for Insurance work.
-He is described as an “up-and-coming junior” with a “broadly commercial practice” who "Gives clear, considered and strategic advice.
-He gets straight to the nub of the issue and is very hard working and responsive."
+Peter is ranked in Chambers and Partners as an “up-and-coming junior” with a “broadly commercial practice”, and is described as a “a hard worker who is highly intelligent“, with “the ability to get to grips quickly with highly complex matters“.
+Clients in the legal directories have also commented that “his drafting skills demonstrate a keen eye for detail” and that Peter gives “clear, considered and strategic advice.
+He gets straight to the nub of the issue and is very hard working and responsive.”

 Peter has a good understanding of conversational Arabic.